golanlevin/60-212/2024/assignments/assignment_6.md

 * **Watch** [this 3-minute video about the "60-30-10 rule"](https://www.youtube.com/watch?v=rAfjUOkbyr0).
 * [This p5.js sketch](https://editor.p5js.org/golan/sketches/U5EgeSwwR) presents a set of three colors in approximately 60-30-10 proportions. **Modify** [this sketch](https://editor.p5js.org/golan/sketches/U5EgeSwwR) to use a satisfying trio of colors, replacing lines 14-16 with a generative strategy.
 Your program should generate a new set of colors each time the user clicks the mouse button.
 * *For this assignment, you are asked to use an advanced color library, such as [Chroma.js](https://editor.p5js.org/golan/sketches/2pkxnwYxF), [Texel/Color](https://editor.p5js.org/golan/sketches/Ya1xm67i6), [Mixbox](https://editor.p5js.org/golan/sketches/FPtOVXlpV): [Mixbox](https://github.com/scrtwpns/mixbox), [Color.js](https://colorjs.io/), or [Culori.js](https://culorijs.org/).*
-* *(FOR EXTRA CREDIT — If you would like to have a more creative version of this assignment: feel free to change the composition however you wish — so long as the three colors are still distributed in 60-30-10 proportions.)*
+* **FOR EXTRA CREDIT** — *If you would like to have a more creative version of this assignment: feel free to change the composition however you wish — so long as the three colors are still distributed in approximately 60-30-10 proportions.
+I will award extra credit proportional to how inventive you are about generating such compositions.*
 * **Save** your work to the correct slot in our OpenProcessing classroom.

 ---